2g/3g sunset Overview

 The end of 2G/3G isn’t without opportunities.

 While IoT businesses should be concerned and fast-acting regarding the sunsetting of 2G/3G, the situation isn’t wholly without opportunities.
-Newer 4G/5G, LPWAN connectivity options will likely become more affordable and available, making them more accessible to various IoT businesses.
+Newer 4G, 5G and LPWAN connectivity options will enable a product and service refresh and future-proofing device deployments for the next ten years and beyond.

 As ever, Velos IoT is here to help you find the best-uninterrupted service and prepare for new network and connectivity options.

 Our Connect LPWA solution offers connectivity on the two most popular LPWA technologies – NB-IoT and CAT-M1.
 NB-IoT connectivity is currently available on 47 networks in 35 countries, with LTE-M (CAT-M1) it’s 77 networks in 42 countries, and the list is constantly growing.
 Both options support low-power features like PSM (Power Saving Mode) and eDRX (extended Discontinuous Reception); users can allocate dynamic and fixed IPs and connect securely through custom APNs, all of which are managed on the Nomad Connectivity Management Platform with a single invoice.